-Setting up a carpool isn’t guaranteed to lead to true love.
-But even without any prospect of romance, ride-sharing offers a win-win-win proposition for people, planet, and your pocketbook.
-Many cars have seats for at least four or five passengers, and yet fully 44 percent of the almost a billion personal car trips each day in the US are driven with only one of those seats occupied, according to the US Department of Transportation.
+But even aside from carpooling for political activism, ridesharing offers a win-win-win proposition for people, the planet, and your pocketbook.
+Many cars can seat several passengers, and yet of the 1.1 billion personal car trips each day in the US, nearly half are driven with only one of those seats occupied, according to the US Department of Transportation.

 Every empty seat in the hundreds of millions of cars on the road represents a missed opportunity to save money, reduce traffic and pollution, and build community through a shared ride.
-While the idea of carpooling isn’t new, several new Internet sites and applications make it easier than ever to publicize open spots in your car and to safely seek out promising carpool partners.
+While the idea of carpooling isn’t new, several resources make it easier than ever to publicize open spots in your car and to safely seek out promising carpool partners.

 The Perks of Carpooling